decodableco/examples/rockset/README.md

-# Osquery logs to Apache Druid
+# IoT Data to Rockset

 This example uses the output of stream in the [osquery example](../osquery/).
 We send this stream to Kafka to be consumed by Apache Pinot.